 Acura believes driving a luxury car should be a highly enjoyable experience.
 And while we tend to dwell on the more exhilarating aspects of our vehicles, we consider your safety a top priority.

-Learn more about Acura’s safety commitment, active and passive safety features, as well as systems designed to help keep you secure.
+Learn more about Acura’s safety commitment and active and passive safety features, as well as systems designed to help keep you aware and secure.

 * Government star ratings are part of the National Highway Traffic Safety Administration's (NHTSA's) New Car Assessment program (www.safercar.gov).
-Model tested with standard side-impact airbags (SABs).
+Models tested with standard side-impact airbags (SABs).